The Shapiro Center

 Shapiro Center Programs

 To advance scholarship and public knowledge in the field, the Shapiro Center sponsors the Shapiro Lecture and Collectors' Forums.
-The first event hosted by the Shapiro Center will be a lecture on Oct.
+The first event hosted by the Shapiro Center was a lecture on Oct.
 17, The Past in the Present: America's Founding and Us, by Professor Annette Gordon-Reed, Pulitzer Prize-winning author and one of the nation's premier authorities on the Founding era.
 A Collectors' Forum will follow in 2021-2022.
 The Forums will bring together scholars, collectors, curators, and the interested public to explore the history and social contexts of private and institutional collecting of American documentary heritage.

 Shapiro Center Fellowships